 Within the application, you can add one or more resources.
 Resources are specific components that require a different degree of security.
 You can apply different rules to a resource, letting you apply specific controls to portions of an application.
 This example procedure does not include resources.
-You can find more information about adding resources to an application in Configuring resource ordering in PingAccess.
+For information about adding resources to an application, see Configuring resource ordering in PingAccess.

-You can find more information about this procedure, including optional steps that aren't included here, in Adding an application.
+For more information about this procedure, including optional steps that aren't included here, see Adding an application.